For some Gloucester residents, their lives have been in limbo for over 10 years.

 Groundswell chair Julie Lyford, one of the key players in the fight against the mines, said she was really pleased with the result.

 "What makes me happy is seeing all the residents relieved," Julie smiled.

-According to Groundswell's lawyers, the Environmental Defenders Office the judgment not approve Rocky Hill was the first time an Australian court had refused consent for a coal mine on the basis of its climate change impacts and marked a giant leap forward in regards to impacts on communities and on cultural heritage.
+According to Groundswell's lawyers, the Environmental Defenders Office, the decision to not approve Rocky Hill was the first time an Australian court had refused consent for a coal mine on the basis of its climate change impacts, and marked a giant leap forward in regards to impacts on communities and on cultural heritage.